But did you know that your diet plays an important part, too?

 Antioxidants: Selenium, vitamins C and E

 Selenium, a powerful antioxidant that helps protect the egg from free radical damage, is also important for men.
 “It is involved in sperm formation, and studies show that men with low sperm counts have depleted levels of selenium,” explain Thoms and Miles.
-Vitamin E is another antioxidant particularly essential for ovulation and a healthy sperm is.
+Vitamin E is another antioxidant particularly essential for ovulation and healthy sperm.

 WHAT TO EAT: Foods high in selenium include Brazil nuts, oysters, fish, sunflower seeds and pork.
 Vitamin E can be found in eggs, leafy green vegetables, nuts, seeds, wheat germ and cold-pressed oils.